Southwest

 Starting at the Picketpost Trailhead, the trail leads you through a beautiful desert environment filled with saguaros, cholla cacti, and a variety of desert flora.
 As you make your way along the well-marked path, enjoy the captivating views of the Superstition Mountains and the diverse terrain.

-The trail becomes progressively steeper and more challenging as you approach the summit, requiring some scrambling and careful footing.
-Once you reach the top, you’ll be rewarded with spectacular 360-degree views of the surrounding landscape, including the distant mountain ranges and the vast desert below.
+Once you reach the top, you’ll be rewarded with spectacular 360-degree views of the surrounding landscape, including the distant mountain ranges and the vast desert below!

 What to Pack for Your Superstitions Adventure